GerhardSchreurs/Zlim/README.md

 # Zlim
-A mobile desktop wiki app inspired by Zim
+A mobile wiki app inspired by Zim